single-season tampa bay rays home run leaders

 Carlos Peña: 46 Home Runs in 2007

 It was a sharp rise in production for Peña leading up to him setting the Rays’ single-season home run record.
-In the two seasons prior to his 2007 performance, he appeared in just 97 games (332 plate appearances) for the Tigers and Red Sox.
+In the two seasons before his 2007 performance, he appeared in just 97 games (332 plate appearances) for the Tigers and Red Sox.
 In that time, he posted a .799 OPS with 19 home runs and 47 RBI.
 This included just one homer in 18 games for Boston in 2006.
 Before this 46-homer performance, Peña’s single-season career-high mark came in 2004 when he hit 27 dingers.

 The first baseman’s run production was practically identical at home (23 homers, 61 RBI) as it was on the road (23 homers, 60 RBI).
 While he posted a slugging percentage above .600 in both the first and second half, he finished with a flourish to become the Rays’ first — and for now, only — 40-homer hitter.
-Actually, his monthly progression in both homers and RBI is interesting to watch.
+His monthly progression in both homers and RBI is interesting to watch.

 From April to September, here’s what his homer production looked like: 4, 6, 7, 8, 8, 13.
 And here’s what his RBI production looked like: 13, 15, 17, 22, 25, 29.
 So, it was a slow build to September, which was easily his best month of the year (1.279 OPS in 122 plate appearances).